D minor

 D minor is a minor scale based on D, consisting of the pitches D, E, F, G, A, B♭, and C. Its key signature has one flat.
 Its relative major is F major and its parallel major is D major.

 The D natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The D harmonic minor and melodic minor scales are:

+Scale degree chords

+The scale degree chords of D minor are: